dollpriyanka/create_contact_management_app/README.md

 # Contact Management App with Charts and Maps 📊🗺️

 This is a contact management app built using ReactJS, TypeScript, TailwindCSS, React Router v6, and React Query from the TanstackQuery library.
-The app allows you to manage your contacts and also provides interactive charts and maps to visualize COVID-19 data.
+The app allows you to manage your contacts and also provides interactive charts and maps to visualize COVID-19 data..

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)